MicrosoftDocs/win32/desktop-src/PLA/committing-a-data-collector-set.md

 ---
 title: Committing a Data Collector Set
-description: To commit a data collector set, you must call the IDataCollectorSet Commit method. ms.assetid: 'acd3f66c-704a-425e-ad44-10c006625b4f'
+description: To commit a data collector set, you must call the IDataCollectorSet Commit method. ms.assetid: acd3f66c-704a-425e-ad44-10c006625b4f ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Committing a Data Collector Set

-To commit a data collector set, you must call the [**IDataCollectorSet::Commit**](idatacollectorset-commit.md) method.
+To commit a data collector set, you must call the [**IDataCollectorSet::Commit**](/windows/previous-versions/Pla/nf-pla-idatacollectorset-commit?branch=master) method.
 This method can be used to save a new set, update an existing set, flush a trace session, or validate the property values of the set.

-To delete a data collector set that has been saved, call the [**IDataCollectorSet::Delete**](idatacollectorset-delete.md) method.
+To delete a data collector set that has been saved, call the [**IDataCollectorSet::Delete**](/windows/previous-versions/Pla/nf-pla-idatacollectorset-delete?branch=master) method.

 The following example shows how to commit a new data collector set.
 This example builds on the example in [Creating a Data Collector Set](creating-a-data-collector-set.md).